-Be inspired by our healthy dinner ideas, whether you’re after an easy midweek meal, romantic dinner or veggie and vegan inspiration, we’ve got something for you.
-See more healthy recipes.
+Be inspired by our healthy dinner ideas, whether you’re after an easy family meal, dinner for two or some veggie and vegan inspiration, we’ve got plenty of healthy dinner recipes for you.
+See our simple guide to healthy eating and our healthy recipes for more inspo.

 Frozen squash and quick-cook orzo pasta make this one of the easiest weaning recipes.
 Suitable from 10+ months weaning stage*, this is creamy and delicious yet packed with goodness.
 There's no need to prepare a different dinner for the grown-ups either – this dish serves 2 adults and 2 children, then freeze half the sauce for more meals – ace!